COVID vaccine: EU regulators approve Johnson & Johnson shot | DW | 11.03.2021

 According to Our World in Data, a website run by the University of Oxford, the EU had administered around 43 million doses by Tuesday.
 The US had administered some 93 million doses.

-Europe is also experiencing and uptick in new infections as the new variants spread.
+Europe is also experiencing an uptick in new infections as new variants spread.
 There were 1 million new COVID-19 cases recorded last week, an increase of 9% from the previous week.

-The European bloc has also been mired in disputes with AstraZeneca over underdelivery of vaccines.
-This also led to the EU blocking some exports of the vaccine.
+The EU has also been mired in disputes with AstraZeneca over delivery problems with vaccines.
+This has also led to the EU blocking some exports of the vaccine.

-Global clinical trials showed that it was 66% effective at preventing various COVID-19 variants and 85% effective at protecting people from developing severe infections.

 The lower efficacy is partially explained by the fact that trials were conducted later than other vaccines after more aggressive variants had become more dominant.